Ear Mites are a common problem for all dog breeds; and a very important one.

 How is this Diagnosed?

 Your Boxer’s vet can make the diagnosis for you with a simple tool to check your dog’s ears.
 Some of the signs are comparable to yeast infections and other ear troubles, therefore the vet will make the diagnosis by using a lighted otoscope tool that permits him to observe these minuscule mites.

 The light that discharges from this tool in fact causes the mites to move out of the wax and allows the vet to see them better.

 What is the Treatment?

-The ears are completely cleaned to remove all wax; any was will prevent the medication from reaching the mites.
+When treating for this, the ears are completely cleaned to remove all wax; any wax will prevent the medication from reaching the mites.
 After the topical medication is applied, you will be given instructions to clean the dog’s ears and give medication at home.

-Since ear mites are tremendously transmittable, all other pets should be inspected and treated at the same time.
+Since ear mites are tremendously transmittable, all other pets (any type of animal can catch these) should be inspected and treated at the same time.

 Can I Prevent This?